Get Help Today(877) 648-4288

 As Opioid use came into popularity, studies found that fatal car accidents associated with Opioid use increased.
 People prescribed Opioids were more likely to be involved in fatal crashes, even when avoiding alcohol use.
 No mind-altering substance is truly safe to use while driving, and OxyContin is no exception.
 As one of the most popularly prescribed Opioids in the country, it poses a threat to people who engage in hazardous use and then drive.

-Although people 65 and older make up just over 10% of the population in the US, they take 34% of all prescription medication.
+Although people 65 and older make up just over 10% of the population in the US, they take 34% of all prescription medications.
 This group is especially at risk for adverse effects related to OxyContin use.
 Unintended falls around the home can lead to serious injury and infection during medical treatment.
 The reduction in coordination and awareness can increase the risk for dangerous falls among the elderly.

 Certain substances interact dangerously with Opioids, such as alcohol.
 Both substances are classified as Depressants, and when combined, their effects can increase the chances of respiratory failure.
-Elderly patients taking OxyContin are at much higher risk of respiratory failure when mixing in alcohol.
+Elderly patients taking OxyContin are at much higher risk of respiratory failure when mixing with alcohol.
 When managing an OxyContin prescription responsibly, the risks are reduced, but talk to your doctor about whether or not alcohol is safe with your prescription.

 Take action & empower yourself